yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

     - Translated Port: **80**

 6. Back on the **azureFirewall - Rules (classic)** page, select the newly created NAT rule collection.
-Add another rule for HTTPS, as illustrated on the following screenshot (alternatively you could create a single rule for both HTTP and HTTPS).
+Add another rule for HTTPS, as illustrated in the following screenshot (alternatively you could create a single rule for both HTTP and HTTPS).
 The rules should look like the image below.

     - Rules name: **IncomingHTTPS**